Haven (XHV) is the world's first network of private stable assets.

 Haven uses only Proof-Of-Work (PoW) to mine coins.

 Haven uses Proof-Of-Value (PoV) to convert value between assets.
 This can burn XHV to mint xUSD, burn xUSD to mint XHV, burn xUSD to mint xAssets, and burn xAssets to mint xUSD.
-The purpose of all these PoV conversions is to transfer value between assets, not to mine new coins.
+All these PoV conversions transfer equal value between assets and don't devalue the ecosystem.

 How secure is Haven?

 Security in a Proof-of-Work (PoW) network is measured by its hashrate cost.
 Haven uses a different version of Monero's CryptoNote hashing algorithm.
-Haven's hashrate is 4.6 MH/s and Monero's 2.6 GH/s.
-If these algorithms are equally fast Haven is 0.002x as secure as Monero.
+Haven's hashrate is 622.4 KH/s and Monero's 3.0 GH/s.
+If these algorithms are equally fast Haven is 0.0002x as secure as Monero.

 Why not do atomic swaps of Monero with a stablecoin?